PunchThrough/bean-docs/src/projects/log-to-sd-card.md

 ## Learn More

 If you have any questions about this project, the best place to ask is the [Beantalk community forum](http://beantalk.punchthrough.com/).

-All aspects of this project are covered under the [MIT License](http://opensource.org/licenses/MIT).